scottoffen/grapevine-legacy/SUPPORT.md

 ### Geek For Hire ###

-Let be **very clear** about this: I did not create Grapevine and offer it as open source with the intention of making money off of it, nor am I making this suggestion in an attempt to monetize my efforts after-the-fact.
+Let me be **very clear** about this: I did not create Grapevine and offer it as open source with the intention of making money off of it, nor am I making this suggestion in an attempt to monetize my efforts after-the-fact.
 Not that I'd turn down the opportunity to benefit from my hard work here, but I'd be just fine if this option were never exercised.

 That being said, **if you'd like to pay** for my time and expenses to: